Digital Nomad Life in Arnhem, The Netherlands

 What do people appreciate most about the culture in Arnhem?

 "Expats in Arnhem, often appreciate the friendly and welcoming nature of the local people, who are always willing to help newcomers settle in.
 They also enjoy the city's rich history and cultural heritage, which is reflected in its many museums, galleries, and historical sites.
 The Dutch emphasis on work-life balance is another aspect that expats appreciate, with plenty of opportunities for outdoor activities and leisure.
 The city's efficient public transportation system is also highly valued, making it easy to explore Arnhem and the surrounding areas.
 Additionally, expats appreciate the high standard of living in Arnhem, including the quality of healthcare and education.
-Lastly, the Dutch proficiency in English is a big plus for expats, making communication and integration much easier," remarked one foreigner who made the move to Arnhem.
+Lastly, the Dutch proficiency in English is a big plus for expats, making communication and integration much easier," said one expat in Arnhem.

 What do people find most challenging about the culture in Arnhem?

 "Expats in Arnhem may find the Dutch directness challenging as it can sometimes come across as blunt or rude.
 The language barrier can also be a significant challenge, as while many Dutch people speak English, daily life and official matters are conducted in Dutch.
 The Dutch culture of consensus, where everyone has a say and decisions are made collectively, can also be difficult for expats who are used to a more hierarchical structure.
 The Dutch also have a unique work-life balance, with a strong emphasis on personal time and family, which can be different from what expats are used to.
-Lastly, the Dutch weather, particularly the cold, rainy winters, can be a challenge for those from warmer climates," explained one expat living in Arnhem, The Netherlands.
+Lastly, the Dutch weather, particularly the cold, rainy winters, can be a challenge for those from warmer climates," said one expat who made the move to Arnhem.

 What residency documents or visas did I need if I will be in Arnhem for a while?